-From a physical perspective, the TSP would alter the beach/dune profile, reducing the potential for breaching and overwash during storm events and creating greater stability of the barrier island features.
-By changing the natural coastal barrier processes of shoreline retreat, inlet formation and shoal accumulation, the TSP could affect coastal processes, such as longshore sediment transport, cross island sediment transport, dune development and evolution, estuarine circulation, and bayside shoreline processes, that are vital to maintaining coastal features (i.e., beach, dunes and barrier island).
-Topography of the shoreline as well as the geomorphological conditions would be expected to change between the baseline condition and the FVC, depending on the above TSP factors.
+From a physical perspective, the Recommended Plan would alter the beach/dune profile, reducing the potential for breaching and overwash during storm events and creating greater stability of the barrier island features.
+By changing the natural coastal barrier processes of shoreline retreat, inlet formation and shoal accumulation, the Recommended Plan could affect coastal processes, such as longshore sediment transport, cross island sediment transport, dune development and evolution, estuarine circulation, and bayside shoreline processes, that are vital to maintaining coastal features (i.e., beach, dunes and barrier island).
+Topography of the shoreline as well as the geomorphological conditions would be expected to change between the baseline condition and the FVC, depending on the above Recommended Plan factors.
 Given the intent of this project to reduce the frequency and to reduce the number of the barrier breaches, beneficial topographic and geomorphological effects are anticipated with the Preferred Alternative.
-These features are still under refinement and will be finalized with the reports.
+The CPF aspect of the Recommended Plan would substitute for the positive aspects of breaching and overwash as relates to topography and landform by reestablishing longshore and cross island sediment transport, dune growth and evolution.